disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## IntuitionMachines
-This service has been classified as `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Anti-fraud` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://assets.hcaptcha.com/c/7f492a3/hsw.js`
 Submission source: Submitted for review by Mozilla (2020-06-25_v10-Fingerprinter_report)